Steam Piping Tutorial

 2" Distance on Hartford Loop

-The 2" distance shown on the drawing for the Hartford loop is a critical distance.
+The 2" distance shown on the drawing for the Hartford loop is critical.
 This is the distance from the normal water level (NWL) to the bottom of the elbow on the Hartford loop.
-Follow the manufacturer's instructions in the I & O manual.
-If in doubt use the center of the elbow.
-If this horizontal distance becomes too high or too low it can affect performance or create noises.
-The horizontal piping from the tee or wye to the Hartford loop should be as close as possible.
-If that connection becomes too long it also could cause water hammer noises in the Hartford loop.
+Follow the manufacturer's instructions in the Installation and Operation (I&O) manual.
+If in doubt, use the center of the elbow.
+If this horizontal distance becomes too high or too low, it can affect performance or create noise.
+The horizontal piping from the tee or wye to the Hartford loop should be as close as possible to minimize the distance.
+If that connection becomes too long, it could also cause water hammer noises in the Hartford loop.

 24" Distance

 The 24" distance shown in the drawing is the distance from the normal water line (NWL) to the centerline of the header.
 This is a minimum distance.
-The higher the header the better.
+The higher the header, the better.
 Our concern is to make the steam as dry as possible.
-Longer pipes from the boiler to the header will allow more water to drop out of the steam as it travels up the boiler raiser to the header.
+Longer pipes from the boiler to the header will allow more water to separate from the steam as it travels up the boiler riser to the header.

 Click the browser BACK button